Preparing Your Yacht or Boat for Winter Layup

 Now that all the chores are done and the boat is snug in the yard for her winter nap, don’t forget her!
 Plan to drop by the yard every month or so to check on her.
 Make sure water or ice isn’t collecting where it can do damage.
 Be sure winter covers are secure.
 If you spend the winter a long distance from the boat, have a friend or service person check on her occasionally.
 You’ll enjoy next year’s boating season even more when your boat is ready to go in the spring, with everything working properly.

-If you have questions about how winterizing and/or haulout affects your marine insurance, please give us a call!
+Reach out to our Wells Marine Insurance Team if you have questions about how winterizing and/or haul out affects your marine insurance.
+You can also give us a call!
 910-762-8551 or email insurance@wellsins.com

 *Used with permission by Zywave 2023